krzemienski/awesome-from-stars/README.md

 * [spl0k/supysonic](https://github.com/spl0k/supysonic): Supysonic is a Python implementation of the Subsonic server API.
 * [Netflix/sureal](https://github.com/Netflix/sureal): Subjective quality scores recovery from noisy measurements.
 * [tradytics/surpriver](https://github.com/tradytics/surpriver): Find big moving stocks before they move using machine learning and anomaly detection
-* [sveltejs/svelte](https://github.com/sveltejs/svelte): Cybernetically enhanced web apps
+* [sveltejs/svelte](https://github.com/sveltejs/svelte): web development for the rest of us
 * [SVProgressHUD/SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD): A clean and lightweight progress HUD for your iOS and tvOS app.
 * [OpenVisualCloud/SVT-HEVC](https://github.com/OpenVisualCloud/SVT-HEVC): SVT HEVC encoder.
 Scalable Video Technology (SVT) is a software-based video coding technology that is highly optimized for Intel® Xeon® processors.
 Using the open source SVT-HEVC encoder, it is possible to spread video encoding processing across multiple Intel® Xeon® processors to achieve a real advantage of processing efficiency.
 * [OpenVisualCloud/SVT-VP9](https://github.com/OpenVisualCloud/SVT-VP9): SVT VP9 encoder.
 Scalable Video Technology (SVT) is a software-based video coding technology that is highly optimized for Intel® Xeon® processors.
 Using the open source SVT-VP9 encoder, it is possible to spread video encoding processing across multiple Intel® Xeon® processors to achieve a real advantage of processing efficiency.